kaijun123/mimic-cxr/README.md

 ### Data organisation:
-- `report_processor`: Code to used parse the reports referenced from https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv-cxr
+- `report_processor`: Code to used parse the reports referenced from https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv-cxr (commit: ad8113bcd025d0150ba41c1d79caa10d0d7e34ba)
 - `EDA.ipynb`: Code to analyse the dataset
 - `preprocessing.ipynb`: Code to preprocess the data
 - `analysis.ipynb`: Code to analyse the validation and test results
 - `validation-output`: Generated output from the validation set
 - `test-output`: Generated output from the test set
+- `chexpert`: Contains the output (pathology labels) obtained from the Chexpert labeler